 Ostrem earned a medical degree at George Washington University in Washington, D.C. and completed a residency in neurology and a fellowship in movement disorders at UCLA Medical Center.
-She is an associate professor of neurology in the UCSF School of Medicine and a member of the American Academy of Neurology and the Movement Disorders Society.
+She is a professor of neurology in the UCSF School of Medicine and a member of the American Academy of Neurology and the Movement Disorders Society.

 Surgical Movement Disorders Center

 Neurosurgery: (415) 353-2071

 Fax: (415) 353-9060

 Hours: Monday to Friday